Volunteer Opportunities

 How to sign up

-Once you have found the perfect role for you, please download and complete the below application form and email it to volunteering@lrwt.org.uk .
+Once you have found the perfect role for you, please either fill out the online form, or download the application form and email it to volunteering@lrwt.org.uk .
 We will then guide you through the next stages of signing up as a volunteer.

 Local Groups